lucky-wolf/DW2-XL/README.md

 ## Mod Highlights
 - Colonizable worlds are fewer, and races are more specialized to their preferred type of worlds
 - Terraforming technology has multiple levels giving you the ability, at a significant cost, to terraform even barely colonizable worlds to paradise... eventually
-- Almost all racial tech is viable throughout the game, and that which isn't, merges into the main line on its own so you don't need to re-do research in a different branch
+- Racial tech is viable to end game
 - Racial tech also unlocks things like defense facilities giving you all the goodies from your race's special tech line
 - Engine technology lines are more heavily specialized
-- Warp technology is now more strongly differentiated
+- Hyperdrive technology is now more strongly differentiated
   - Snap drives prioritize minimizing jump transition time
   - Sojourn drives prioritize range
   - Hyperstream drives prioritize flight-speed